DeepWear: Adaptive Local Offloading for On-Wearable Deep Learning

-Deep Learning (DL) models are essentially a directed graph where each node represents a processing unit that applies certain operations to its input and generates output.
-To utilize a DL model, developers need to first design and construct a specific model graph, and then use data to train it (training stage).
-Once trained, this model can be applied in applications to run its tasks (inference stage).
-Our work focuses on optimizing the inference stage of DL processing, since DL models are mostly trained on cloud once and for ever.
-We then present some basic knowledge about DL model structures as following.
+In the past few years, DL is the state-of-the-art AI technique that has been widely applied in numerous domains, such as computer vision, pattern recognition, natural language processing, and so on~\cite{journals/chinaf/WangSLDZ17,journals/chinaf/LiLZHPY016,journals/chinaf/QuWFZY17}.
+A DL model is essentially a directed graph where each node represents a processing unit that applies certain operations to its input and generates output.
+Accordingly, developers need to first construct a specific model graph, and then use data to train the model (known as the training stage).
+Once trained, the model can be applied for prediction (known as the inference stage).

-\textbf{DNN} models~\footnote{The term DNN can refer to any neural network with several hidden layers, with CNN and RNN as special cases.
-In this work, we use it to represent the basic deep models without convolution or recurrent structures.} are the most basic deep learning models.
-As shown in Figure~\ref{fig:DNN_structure}(a), a typical DNN model such as \emph{SENNA}~\cite{SENNA} is composed of a series of fully-connected layers with each layer comprised by a collection of units (or neurons).
-By inserting proper activation layers between those fully-connected layers (e.g., \emph{tanh} function for \emph{SENNA}), DNN models can quickly become more predictive and powerful for certain application domains.
-It's worth mentioning that though neuron is the basic unit when describing DL algorithm, in practice a programmable unit is often layers.

-\textbf{CNN} models are categorized for their extensive adoption of convolution operations.
-As shown in Figure~\ref{fig:DNN_structure}(b), different from fully-connected layers that connect each units together, convolution layers only extract simple features from input and capture local data properties.
-This is achieved by applying various convolutional filters (with small kernel width) on the input feature map.
-CNN models are most popular for computer vision tasks, e.g., image classification (\emph{Inception}~\cite{Inception}, \emph{MobileNet}~\cite{MobileNet}), digital recognition (\emph{MNIST}~\cite{MNIST}).
-They can also be applied in Natural Language Processing (NLP) tasks such as document classification (\emph{TextCNN}~\cite{TextCNN}) and audio processing such as speech recognition (\emph{WaveNet}~\cite{WaveNet}).

-\textbf{RNN} is another important type of deep learning algorithm, which can make use of sequential information input.
-The basic unit of RNN models, as shown in Figure~\ref{fig:DNN_structure}(c), is called cell.
-Each cell is usually a combination of layers, and a number of cells can form a directed cycle so that RNN is capable of process sequential input.
-RNN models are widely used in NLP tasks, such as language modeling (\emph{LSTM}~\cite{LSTM}) and document classification (\emph{TextCNN}~\cite{TextCNN}).
+Tremendous efforts have been made towards reducing the computation overhead of DL tasks, making it feasible on resource-constrained devices such as smartphones.
+For example, some recent efforts~\cite{conf/huc/LaneGQ15,conf/icassp/ChenPH14,conf/icassp/VarianiLMMG14,MobileNet} have proposed lightweight DL models that can run directly on low-end mobile processors.
+Some other efforts such as~\cite{conf/asplos/ChenDSWWCT14,conf/fpga/ZhangLSGXC15,conf/isca/ChenES16,conf/isca/HanLMPPHD16} aimed at building customized hardware accelerators for DL or other machine learning tasks.
+Besides, various model compression techniques~\cite{conf/mobisys/LiuLZNLD18,conf/ipsn/LaneBGFJQK16,conf/cvpr/WuLWHC16,conf/nips/DentonZBLF14,conf/mobisys/HanSPAWK16,xu2018deepcache} have been proposed for accelerating the DL task and reducing its energy consumption.